 Vida was president of the Board of Directors for Camellot Academy from 1991 to 2009.
 She retired in 2008 from a 31 year career as a Senior Professional Healthcare Consultant with Pfizer Pharmaceuticals.
 Vida has volunteered for several other not-for-profits including The Jackson County Free Health Clinic, Kansas City AIDS Research Consortium and the Jackson County Chapter of the Diabetes Association.
 She graduated from The University of Kansas in 1976 with a BFA in Sculpture.

-STEVE SEARS, Vice President
+BARB NICHOLS, Vice President

 LYNN REDDICK, Assistant Artistic Director